grvermeulen/AI-from-0-to-hero/Github-webhook.md

 Local development:
 1. Start the web app: `pnpm --filter web dev`
 2. Expose your local server with a tunnel (ngrok or Cloudflare Tunnel), e.g. `ngrok http 3000`.
-3. Configure a GitHub webhook (Repository Settings → Webhooks):
+3. Configure a GitHub webhook (Repository Settings → Webhooks) or auto‑update it after each ngrok restart:
    - Payload URL: `https://<your-tunnel>/api/github/webhook`
    - Content type: `application/json`
    - Secret: `GITHUB_WEBHOOK_SECRET`
    - Events: send me everything, or select the list above.
+4. Auto‑update the webhook URL to the current ngrok URL (requires ngrok running and `GITHUB_TOKEN`):
+   - Export once in your shell: `export GITHUB_TOKEN=<your PAT with repo scope>`
+   - Run: `pnpm agent:webhook:update`
+   - This reads `http://127.0.0.1:4040/api/tunnels`, finds the hook for `/api/github/webhook`, and updates it.
+If missing, it creates one (uses `GITHUB_WEBHOOK_SECRET` if set).
-4. In another terminal, watch the inbox to trigger agent polling: `pnpm agent:watch`
+5. In another terminal, watch the inbox to trigger agent polling: `pnpm agent:watch`

 Notes:
 - On `ping` events, the webhook returns `200` with `{ pong: true }`.
 - If no `GITHUB_WEBHOOK_SECRET` is set and `NODE_ENV !== 'production'`, signature verification is skipped for convenience.
 - Forwarding includes `x-github-event` and `x-github-delivery` headers and an optional `x-agent-signature-256` HMAC.
+- For posting PR review comments automatically, export `GITHUB_TOKEN` before running the watcher/reviewer.